 The Division of World Languages, Literatures, and Cultures includes several academic units: the Departments of Asian and Slavic Languages and Literatures, French and Italian, German, Linguistics, and Spanish and Portuguese, and the programs in American Sign Language, Comparative Literature, Second Language Acquisition, and Translation.
-A minor also is offered—translation for global literacy.
+An undergraduate minor is offered in translation for global literacy and a graduate certificate in literary translation.
 In addition to providing administrative leadership for all of its units, the division fosters interdisciplinary scholarship in languages, literatures, and cultures.
-It encourages synergy and collaboration among its faculty members and enhances opportunities for cross-cultural course development and research.
+It encourages synergy and collaboration among its faculty and enhances opportunities for cross-cultural course development and research.

-Undergraduate and graduate programs in the division serve students with varied interests and career aspirations, educating them to become global citizens who understand and are understood by diverse populations.
-Students are trained to be critical thinkers and problem solvers, capable scholars, lucid writers, and proficient speakers.
+Undergraduate and graduate programs in the division serve students with varied interests and career aspirations.
+Students are educated to become global citizens who understand and are understood by diverse populations.
+They are trained to be critical thinkers and problem solvers who are also capable scholars, lucid writers, and proficient speakers.

-- Department of Asian and Slavic Languages and Literatures: Chinese, Czech, Hindi-Urbu, Japanese, Korean, Russian, Sanskrit
+- Department of Asian and Slavic Languages and Literatures: Chinese, Hindi, Japanese, Korean, Russian, Sanskrit

 - Department of French and Italian: Arabic, French, Italian, Swahili

 - Department of Spanish and Portuguese: Portuguese, Spanish